cesletter/book/docs/other/README.md

   quote="We might remind the sincere inquirer that Internet information does not have a ‘truth’ filter.
 Some information, no matter how convincing, is simply not true."
 />

-___UPDATE___: Ironically, the only way for members to directly read the Church’s admissions and validations of yesterday’s “anti-Mormon lies” is by going on the internet to the Gospel Topics Essays 41 section of the Church’s website.
+<strong class="text-red">UPDATE:</strong> Ironically, the only way for members to directly read the Church’s admissions and validations of yesterday’s “anti-Mormon lies” is by going on the internet to the Gospel Topics Essays 41 section of the Church’s website.
 The essays and their presence on lds.org have disturbed and shocked many members – some to the point of even believing that the Church’s website has been hacked.

 With all this talk from General Authorities against the internet and daring to be balanced by looking at what both defenders and critics are saying about the Church, it is as if questioning and researching and doubting is now the new pornography.